ben-norton/GBIF-Data-Profiler/README.md

 ```

 # Source Data
-The source data directory contains the source occurrence datasets downloaded using the [Dataset Search](https://www.gbif.org/dataset/search) in the GBIF Portal
+All source datasets downloaded from [Dataset Search](https://www.gbif.org/dataset/search) in the GBIF Portal are extracted and stored in the source-datasets folder.
+Many occurrence datasets
+are very large > 1GB, which can exceed the allocation provided by certain GitHub plans.
+Therefore, a simple example is included with the repo.
+Except for the example dataset, the contents of
+the source-datasets are set to ignore in order to prevent exceeding the GitHub limitations.

 Datasets are organized by package ID, the identifier assigned by GBIF when a dataset is selected for download.
 See the source--data-inventory.md document for a tabulated summary.
+Please see the README file in the source-datasets folder and the README.md file in the project-docs for more information including procedures for downloading your own datasets.

 ## Datset Profiler Libraries
 | Library | PIP                                         | URL                                       | Description                                                                                                                                                                                                                                                           |